Self-Service Password Reset – Azure AD Premium

 12. Here, users can provide and verify their mobile number, alternate email address, or security questions.

 13. Enter your valid mobile number and verify it.

 14. Now verify your alternate email address.

-15. After verifying both mobile number and email address, page will looks like below.
+15. After verifying both mobile numbers and email addresses, the page will look like the one below.

-16. Registration has done, now let's reset the password using the self-service portal at portal.microsoftonline.com.
+16. Registration has been done, now let's reset the password using self-service portal at portal.microsoftonline.com.

 17. Click on Can’t access your account?

 18. Enter the user ID and security verification code and click on the Next button.

 19. Choose a verification method, here I am choosing an alternate email.